 Your employer has the right to terminate your employment if you are not meeting work expectations or due to unforeseen business circumstances.
 If you are terminated you will need to inform the Experiential Learning Office and the International Center immediately and submit your official termination letter from your employer.

-Moreover, the Experiential Learning Office has the right to end your employment if you are not meeting the qualifications for internships or if you are not completing the assigned coursework in Blackboard.
+Moreover, the Experiential Learning Office has the right to end your employment if you are not meeting the qualifications for internships.

 The above process should be followed each term you would like to participate in EL.